 Phone: +61 2 9895 9277

-Rosemary is a Senior Associate at Coleman Greig specialising in Wills and Estates and with a particular interest in providing for disability issues.
+Rosemary is a Principal at Coleman Greig specialising in Wills and Estates and with a particular interest in providing for disability issues

 Disclaimer: The information provided in the document is a general summary and is not intended to be nor should it be relied upon as a substitute for legal or other professional advice.